 Natural Solutions: If you are anemic due to iron deficiency, you may be able to replenish your body’s iron through diet.
 Suggested iron-rich foods include meats, beans, spinach, potatoes, broccoli, nuts, apricots, and brown rice.
 Talk to your doctor if you think you need iron supplements to determine the proper dosage.
 A plant-based iron supplement is best.

 High-caffeine drinks such as coffee and sodas may give you a temporary energy boost, but they will lead to ongoing fatigue in the long run.
 After the effects of the caffeine have worn off, your energy level will crash, and you will feel fatigued.
-Some people respond to this by taking in more caffeine, but this only leads to a vicious cycle that encourages daily fatigue.
-In addition, caffeine can exacerbate the fatigue issue further by interfering with quality sleep.
+Some people respond to this by taking in more caffeine, which only leads to a vicious cycle that encourages daily fatigue.
+In addition, caffeine can exacerbate fatigue further by interfering with quality sleep.

 Over-the-Counter and Prescription Medications